wengangmao/wengangmao.github.io/_sources/contents/wengang/research_ideas.md

-## Ideas for spatio-temporal modelling of metocean parameters
+## Spatio-temporal modelling of metocean parameters
 * SPDE models and conditional prediction for short-term weather prediction

-## Ideas of machine learning for maritime applications
+## Machine learning for maritime applications
 * ML DCP method to split stationary sea states and their applications
 * Hybrid models for ship performance modelling
 * How to get baselines from ML analysis